 To retire comfortably and maintain the same quality of living in retirement, you should save around 10%-15% of your pay each month.
 That might seem like a lot, but it would be much worse to end up retiring in poverty.

 Some people budget to very detailed categories.
 If you want to do so, that is not a bad idea.
-However, it is also not needed.
-You can budget using high level categories that catch all of your spending for a simpler budget process.
+However, it’s not necessary.
+You can budget using high-level categories that catch all of your spending for a simpler budget process.
 That’s what we are going to do here.

-Add a line for fun spending that includes entertainment, shopping, restaurants, and anything else that isn’t a need.
+Add a line in your budget sheet for fun spending that includes entertainment, shopping, restaurants and anything else that isn’t a need.
 A lot of people have trouble deciding what is really a want and what is really a need.
 Be conservative here and put things as a want when in doubt.
-The only real needs are a home, food, clothing, transportation to work, insurance, and taxes.
+The only real needs are a home, food, clothing, transportation to work, insurance and taxes.
 I know you think you can’t live without that cute Prada backpack or Xbox One, but I promise those are actually wants, not needs.

 Now you have enough information to add up your budget and look for areas to make adjustments.